IsinghGitHub/EspNet/README.md

 I have trained the model in Anaconda using few sample images which I took in dublin.
 The test results and described below.

-## Simple Stpes to Insall the required libraries and  Execute the Algorithm in Anaconda.
+## Simple Steps to Install the required libraries and  Execute the Algorithm in Anaconda.

 ### Install pytorch Libraries